dr-natetorious/TIM-8130-Data_Mining/Week7_Challenges/Readings/README.md

 ## A hybrid data mining model in analyzing corporate social responsibility (2016)

 In _Neural Computing & Applications.
 Apr2016, Vol. 27 Issue 3, p749-760.
-12p._; [Pai et al.](HybridMining_Analyzing_CorporateSocailResponsibility.pdf)...
+12p._; [Pai et al.](HybridMining_Analyzing_CorporateSocailResponsibility.pdf) notes that corporate social responsibility continues to be a hot topic, though most analysis relies on traditional statistics and not data mining strategies.
+The authors fill this gap with various pre-processing solutions that focus on fuzzy clsutering, State Vector Machines (SVM), and decision trees.
+There is some degree of controversy whether it is the responsibility of corporations to be socially responsible, though a growing interest among investors (especially mellenails) generates the need to publish statistics.

+This was an interesting case study on how ensemble and pre-processing methods boost model accuracy, and can provide reasonable estimates to real world data sets.
+They express the need for further research into these ideas and there application.

 ## Predicting Missing Values in a Dataset: Challenges and Approaches (2017)